|

 The Australian Capital Territory "male" fob badge.
 Commissioner

-Ted Richards apparently designed the ACT metal "fob" badge; after visiting France and seeing their fob badge.
-A badge
+Edward “Ted” Richards apparently issued the ACT metal "fob" badge; after visiting Denmark and seeing their

-number was normally engraved in the plinth area.
+fob badge.
+A badge number was normally engraved in the plinth area.
 A "P" with number version was issued to Probationary police.
-Numbered issued

-versions are: Very Rare.
-There was also a female pin backed "brooch" version issued which is Extremely Rare,
+Numbered issued versions are: Very Rare.
+There was also a female pin backed "brooch" version

 " One of the Rarest" versions (above),

-Rare "Blank plinth" versions exist.
+Extremely Rare blank plinth versions exist.
+WARNING:

 ACT Police.
 "Commissioned Officer's " bullion cap badge; apparently introduced by Commissioner Edward "Ted" Richards